-Quartz has crawled up the ladder in popularity for kitchen and bathroom countertops, with white quartz being a popular color choice.
+Pure white quartz countertops have become a popular color choice for many kitchen and bathroom remodels.
 Homeowners and interior designers alike are starting to see the benefits to owning quartz or Caesarstone countertops.
-Because quartz stone has many great qualities, it is an appealing alternative to natural stone.
+Because quartz has many great qualities, it is an appealing alternative to natural stone.
 But is it truly better than its natural stone cousin?
 And would a color like arctic white quartz be the right investment for your home?

-This article will answer everything you need to know before you purchase white quartz countertops for you next kitchen or bathroom remodel.
-The following topics will be covered:
+This article will answer everything you need to know before you purchase pure white quartz countertops for you next kitchen or bathroom remodel.

 What Is Quartz Stone?